Tsmith5151/azure-ml-infrastructure/README.md

 [Terraform](https://www.terraform.io/).
 The objective is to help Data Scientist automate building their Machine Learning workspaces with commonly used infrastructure components required for building secure and scalable ML projects in Azure.
-The following components will be the target to cover:
+Templates will be created for the following resources but not limited to:

 - Virtual Networks & NSGs
 - Azure Storage